alces-flight/flight-pam/README.md

 # Flight PAM

-PAM module using the Alces Flight Platform for authentication.
+A set of PAM modules using the Alces Flight Platform for authentication.

 ## Overview

-Flight PAM is a PAM module which uses the Alces Flight Platform for authentication, allowing a user to use their Alces Flight Platform password to authenticate their Linux account.
+Flight PAM is a set of PAM modules which uses the Alces Flight Platform for authentication, allowing a user to use their Alces Flight Platform password to authenticate their Linux account.